-Hostile machine gun from the West of our position swept the parapets of our new trenches continually.
+Hostile machine gun from the West of our position swept the parapets of our new trenches centinually.

-RUSSELL'S TOP. - report new sap under construction running from C 1 to C 4 (Trench Diagram No III) across head of MONASH GULLY.
+RUSSELL'S TOP - report now sap under construction running from C 1 to C 4 (Trench Diagram No 111) across head of MONASH GUELY.